ricGLo/ComputationalGeometry/README.md

 It was solved using Ear Clipping algorithm to triangulate a polygon.
 Then, dual graph of triangulation is constructed.
 After that, dual graph is explored using [DFS](https://en.wikipedia.org/wiki/Depth-first_search) coloring vertices of blue, green and red.
 Finally algorithm checks which color is the least used to obtain the OUTPUT.

+INPUT: An array of two dimentional arrays (a n x 2 matrix) containging the points of a polygon. **Polygon points must be given in clokwise direction.**

 Art Gallery animation requires a [LaTex](https://www.latex-project.org/) distribution.
 For example: [MiKTeX](https://miktex.org/) or [TeX Live](https://www.tug.org/texlive/).

 To create animation run